akimd/vcsn/README.md

 [Doxygen](http://doxygen.org) is used to generate the C++ reference documentation.

+[yaml-cpp](https://github.com/jbeder/yaml-cpp) is used to handle the configuration files.

 ### Libraries installed in non-standard directories

 If you have installed Boost in a non-standard directory (i.e., a directory